MineIdle/MineIdle.xyz/README.md

 NOT AN OFFICIAL MINECRAFT SERVICE.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.

 Do not use it on public servers that forbid alternate accounts, bots, or automated play.
-Always respect server rules and local laws.
+Always respect server rules.

 ---